 Around three-quarters of Microsoft’s profits come from the two fabulously successful products on which the company was built: the Windows operating system, which essentially makes personal computers run, and Office, the suite of applications that includes Word, Excel, and PowerPoint. – Vanity Fair

 So let us contemplate that for a moment.
 Three-quarters of Microsoft’s profits come from Windows and the Office Suite.
 And these are applications that were mostly the same 10 years ago.
 Microsoft has for decades been attempting to grow out of its typecasting and its reliance on these products, however, it can’t find very much success elsewhere.
-Microsoft, due to its financial resources, has great sway over the IT media apparatus.
-They pay off journalists and media entities to write positive stories about their new introductions, which is why it constantly seems as if Microsoft has some new and sexy product.
-Yet, as the product becomes generally used, the sales begin to nosedive and the process begins anew with another new product introduction.
+Microsoft, due to its financial resources, has considerable sway over the IT media apparatus.
+They pay off journalists and media entities to write positive stories about their new introductions, which is why it consistently seems as if Microsoft has some unique and sexy product.
+Yet, as the product becomes generally used, the sales begin to nosedive, and the process starts anew with another new product introduction.

 And for this contribution, Microsoft pulls in over $100 billion in revenue per year?
-Part of this evidently was the effect of Ballmer.
+Part of this evidence was the effect of Ballmer.

 “Steve will never get the credit he’s due,” a former executive says.
 “He was brilliant—brilliant—in finding ways to harvest more money from Windows and Office.” – Vanity Fair

 That is right, Ballmer was great at extracting more for Windows and Office, but not at actually improving the value to the customer.
-It makes you wonder what the 114,000 employees that work at Microsoft actually do on a daily basis.
-How much work is it actually to simply refresh Windows and Office every few years and then maintain the rest of the Microsoft stable of low value-added applications?
+It makes you wonder what the 114,000 employees that work at Microsoft do daily.
+How much work is it actually to refresh Windows and Office every few years and then maintain the rest of the Microsoft stable of low value-added applications?

 What if Microsoft Were Disbanded?

-Overall, if Microsoft were disbanded, it would not only return a great deal of money to the economy, but it would allow companies to use that money to better effect, and the spread money over other actually innovative applications, and fund vendors that are starved of income by companies like Microsoft and SAP.
+Overall, if Microsoft were disbanded, it would not only return a great deal of money to the economy, but it would allow companies to use that money to better effect.
+And spread wealth over other innovative applications, and fund vendors that are starved of income by companies like Microsoft and SAP.

 Another benefit of disbanding Microsoft would be the ability to promote people getting off of Windows and on to better alternatives.